Ernest Mandel: Life

 Born in Frankfurt, Mandel was recruited to the Belgian section of the international Trotskyist movement, the Fourth International, in his youth in Antwerp.
 His parents, Henri and Rosa Mandel, were Jewish emigres from Poland, the former a member of Rosa Luxemburg's and Karl Liebknecht's Spartacist League.
 The beginning of Mandel's period at university was interrupted when the German occupying forces closed the university.

 During World War II, while still a teenager, he joined the Belgian Trotskyist organisation alongside Abraham Leon and Martin Monath.
 He twice escaped after being arrested in the course of resistance activities, and survived imprisonment in the German concentration camp at Dora.
 After the war, he became the youngest member of the Fourth International secretariat, alongside Michel Pablo and others.
 He gained respect as a prolific journalist with a clear and lively style, as an orthodox Marxist theoretician, and as a talented debater.
 He wrote for numerous media outlets in the 1940s and 1950s including Het Parool, Le Peuple, l'Observateur and Agence France-Presse.
 At the height of the Cold War, he publicly defended the merits of Marxism in debates with the social democrat and future Dutch premier Joop den Uyl.

+His first wife was Gisela Scholtz (1935—1982), whom he met in 1965.
+His second wife was Anne Sprimont, whom he met after Gisela Scholtz's death.